satori-com/satori-rtm-sdk-c/ios-wrapper/SwiftExample/README.md

 **SimpleSubscribe**

-The SimpleSubscribe Playground subscribes to the [big-rss](https://www.satori.com/channels/big-rss) open data channel.
+The SimpleSubscribe Playground subscribes to the [big-rss](https://www.satori.com/channels/big-rss) live data channel.
 It parses the subscription data and displays the RSS feed `Title` and `Published On` field values in a auto-scrolling read-only textview in the Xcode Assistant Editor window.

 [Simple Subscribe Demo](https://satori-a.akamaihd.net/swift-playground/SimpleSubscribe.gif)

 **FilterSubscribe**

-The FilterSubscribe Playground subscribes to the [Meetup-RSVP](https://www.satori.com/channels/Meetup-RSVP) open data channel.
+The FilterSubscribe Playground subscribes to the [Meetup-RSVP](https://www.satori.com/channels/Meetup-RSVP) live data channel.
 The playground applies a View(formerly Filter) to the channel to only subscribe for the events that are happening in the USA.
 It parses the subscription data and displays a location pin for each of the meetups on the US map as they occur in real time.

 [Filter Subscribe Demo](https://satori-a.akamaihd.net/swift-playground/FilterSubscribe.gif)